saraiyakush/scalableshop-monorepo/README.md

 # 📖 Project Overview

 Welcome to the Scalable Shop Monorepo!
 This repository hosts a microservices-based e-commerce application built with Spring Boot and Gradle.
-It's designed to demonstrate a scalable, event-driven architecture, focusing on patterns like the **Outbox Pattern** for reliable event publishing and atomicity across services.
+It's designed to demonstrate a scalable, event-driven architecture, focusing on patterns like the **Outbox Pattern**, **Idempotency**, **Circuit Breaker** and more for reliable event publishing and atomicity across services.

 The monorepo structure allows for centralized management of shared code, consistent build configurations, and simplified dependency management across multiple services, while maintaining the benefits of independent service deployment.